12th National Sepsis Symposium 2025

 2. Review current biomarkers used in sepsis management with a discussion on strengths, relevance and limitations

-Speaker: Dr. Ricardo Blanco
+Speaker: Dr. Ricardo Garcia Branco

 1. Define clinical phenotypes and their relevance in diagnosis and treatment planning